 Pregnancy demands extra care and special efforts to stay healthy.
 Apart from making lifestyle changes and developing healthy habits, every pregnant woman should also regularly perform some breathing exercises.
-Such exercises can improve oxygen intake, circulation and support the body's normal functionings so as to provide better nutrition and oxygen to the baby.
+Such exercises can improve oxygen intake, circulation and support the body's normal functioning so as to provide better nutrition and oxygen to the baby.

 The benefits of these breathing exercises may increase if they are coupled with other regular physical exercises.
 Yoga can help a lot with breathing.
 You should also try these breathing exercises for improved circulation of oxygen and blood in the body.

 Pranayama can help you breathe well, with an equal balance of oxygen inhaled and carbon dioxide exhaled and this can be very helpful for you and your child.
-Take deep breaths and exhale with the same pace.
+Take deep breaths and exhale at the same pace.
 Doing so will help you maintain a perfect balance between oxygen inhaled and carbon dioxide exhaled.

 Get into a comfortable sitting position and relax your body.
 Then take one deep breath and exhale slowly, taking the same amount of time in each.
 Now open your mouth wide and inhale air from your mouth while simultaneously counting up to five.
 Repeat the same cycle at least 20 times.
 You can perform this simple breathing exercise several times a day.

 Sit in a comfortable place with your legs folded and breathe deep from your lower abdomen, filling your belly with air.
-Breathe out the carbon dioxide with the same pace.
-You can also do the exercise while lying on bed.
+Breathe out the carbon dioxide at the same pace.
+You can also do the exercise while lying on the bed.
 It will improve the oxygen intake and stimulate blood circulation.

 Stand upright and keep your feet parallel to each other.
 Keep your mouth closed and take a deep breath counting till 10.
 Place your hands on your chest.
 However, take care that you don’t press too hard on your chest.
 As you inhale, feel your hand move outwards as your lungs expand.
 Hold your breath for a few seconds and then exhale slowly.
 Take as much time to exhale as you did while inhaling fresh air.

-Read more article on Pregnancy Exercises.
+Read more article on Pregnancy.